Roosevelt Island Fall Soccer Program Information

 In the event of rain or inclement weather, a notification will be issued regarding the status of practices and games through the RIOC Advisory system.
 An email and text will be sent in the event either are cancelled.
 Please be sure that you provided an email and cell number in your registration form.
 If not, feel free to send a separate email with the best contact information to use.
 As part of the soccer registration, you will be subscribed to this system and can opt out at any time.
 In the event that you do not wish to be included, please send a separate email informing us that you do not want to be included.

 Safety: If your child has allergies, asthma, or any other serious health issue, please be sure to discuss the issue with your coach.

 Conduct: Youth sports is a time to model correct and appropriate behavior for the children.
 Always keep in mind that this is a GAME and that these are CHILDREN playing.
 There will be mistakes made by players, coaches and referees alike.
 Cheer your child on, but step back from the sideline and let your coach do the coaching.
 While most coaches welcome comments from the parents about how to make the season more productive and fun, remember that the coaches are working hard and spending time coaching your child.

 Parents are not allowed, at ANY time, to speak to or have other interactions with the referees.
 Parents who disregard this rule will be asked to leave the fields.
 If you have questions or concerns about referees and/or game rules, then contact the Director of Community Affairs at 212-832-4559.

-Above all, remember that the Fall Soccer League is first and foremost about your children having FUN.
+Above all, remember that the Fall Soccer Program is first and foremost about your children having FUN.
 The goals are for R.I. youth to learn to play soccer, be good teammates, be competitive, and show good sportsmanship, all while having FUN.
-The R.I.
-Youth Program Fall Soccer League is looking forward to a great season!
+Looking forward to a great season!

-If you have any questions or concerns at any time, please feel free to contact your child’s coach or call 212-832-4559.
+If you have any questions or concerns at any time, please feel free to speak to your child’s coach or call 212-832-4559.